NUbots/NUbots/module/vision/Yolo/README.md

 ## Consumes

-- `message::input::Image` the image to run the Visual Mesh on.
+- `message::input::Image` the image to run the YOLO on.

 ## Emits